The Island at the Top of the World: Recording

 During the 1970s, portions of the orchestral score to Island at the Top of the World were used in Disneyland's Adventureland.
 Jarre's music was mixed with various other music cues from other Disney films and attractions to create a continuous loop of ambient adventure music.
 The music collage was played in ride cues, restaurants and shopping areas inside the park.

 In 1994, the laser videodisc release of the film included the monaural score isolated on the left analog audio track.

 In 2010, the main title music from the film was presented on a 4-CD compilation of Maurice Jarre film music entitled Le Cinema De Maurice Jarre, released in France.
 The track was in mono and presumably sourced from the original session mixdown.

 In March 2012, Intrada record label released the complete score to the film on compact disc (Intrada Special Collection, Volume 193).
 For the release, engineers were given access to the Disney vaults containing the complete original recording elements, which were recorded onto multiple reels of 35mm magnetic film.
 Intrada synchronized the recording elements and remixed the entire film score, resulting in a restored version heard in stereo for the very first time.

 Other

 Hyperion is a brand used by Disney for publishing endeavors, from the early 1990s.
-Disney had a studio on Hyperion Avenue in Los Angeles early in their history.
+In 1926, the Disney brothers opened The Walt Disney Studio, 2719 Hyperion Avenue, Los Angeles.